PwC’s The Impact Assembly is a social venture designed to enable collaboration for social change.

 The Impact Assembly aimed to bring together over 60 people across a fragmented ecosystem, including people affected by MS, researchers, clinicians, MS Research Australia, federated state service organisations, philanthropy and government, to align on a common purpose: to stop the diagnosis and progression of MS, and reverse its impact for people living with MS in Australia.

 The Obesity Collective is a strong and growing network of over 100 people from organisations across sectors convened by Obesity Australia.
 The Impact Assembly took the group beyond traditional organisational boundaries and helped them to imagine a new way of operating across sectors.
 Getting the group to this point took 2-3 years of hard work.
 Incubating this collective approach involved supporting the group to define their shared purpose and strategy, work together effectively, and rise above business as usual to align efforts and resources.

 All Australians deserve access to a safe, affordable and secure place to call home.
-This is why The Constellation Project (TCP) is collaborating across sectors to end homelessness in a generation.
-TCP is a network of organisations and individuals, founded by the Australian Red Cross, the Centre for Social Impact, Mission Australia, and PwC Australia.
+This is why The Constellation Project is collaborating across sectors with a vision to end homelessness in a generation.
+The Constellation Project is a network of organisations and individuals, founded by the Australian Red Cross, the Centre for Social Impact, Mission Australia, and PwC Australia.
 The Impact Assembly is at the core, helping to support and drive the efforts of the network, enable effective collaboration and cultivate a new way of working.

 Co-Founder and Facilitator, PwC Australia